SussMan-Dev/SussMan-Dev/README.md

 I have experience working with both relational and NoSQL databases, including **MySQL**, **MongoDB**, **Firebase**, and **Redis**.
 I have also deployed applications using platforms and technologies such as **Vercel** and **Kubernetes**, while using **Git** and **GitHub** for version control and collaboration.

-# Current Focus

-I am currently strengthening my knowledge of backend engineering, software architecture, system design, and cloud-native technologies.
-My goal is to write software that is scalable, maintainable, and aligned with industry best practices.

-# Career Objective

-I am seeking opportunities to contribute to meaningful software projects, collaborate with experienced engineers, and continue growing as a full-stack developer.
-I value continuous learning, teamwork, and delivering high-quality solutions that create real business value.